Skift Take

 Have a confidential tip for Skift?
 Get in touch

-Tags: customer service, klm
+Tags: customer experience, klm

 Photo credit: KLM's social media control room.
 Ben Kortman / KLM